SAVE LAFAYETTE TREES UPDATES

 -

-272 trees saved to date, almost all protected heritage trees.
+272 trees saved to date, mostly protected heritage trees.

 -